Catalogue PDF Version

 Policies on C/NC and course repeats.
 For the major, all BIOL courses must be taken for a grade (CR/NC courses will not count).
 For the minor, a maximum of 1 course taken for a CR grade may be counted toward the minor.
 Any biology course repeated for a better grade must be repeated in full (both laboratory and lecture components need to be repeated).

 College Courses Taught in High School.
-College courses taught in high school for which a student earns high school and college credit may contribute to the biology major if the course has been taken for an entire year and the student earned an A. Incoming students may request equivalency for BIOL 167 Introductory Biology from these courses by submitting a petition to the Department Chair.
+College courses taught in high school for which a student earns high school and college credit may contribute to the biology major if the course has been taken for an entire year and the student earned an A. Incoming students may request equivalencies in biology from these courses by submitting a petition to the Department Chair.

-BIOL 212 Substitution.
-Students may substitute other statistics courses on campus (ECON 202, GEO 207, PSY 210, or both PSY 201 and PSY 202) in place of BIOL 212 for the major or minor.
+BIOL 230 substitution.
+Students may substitute other statistics courses on campus (ECON 202, GEO 207, or both PSY 201 and PSY 202) in place of BIOL 230 for the major or minor.
 Statistics courses from off campus must be petitioned for approval using the petition form.

 Course Descriptions

-BIOL 150 Topics in Biology This introductory course provides a conceptual framework for non-majors to learn biology through contemporary topics such as human diseases, climate change, food systems, conservation, or human reproductive technologies.
+BIOL 150 Topics in Biology: This introductory course provides a conceptual framework for non-majors to learn biology through contemporary topics such as human diseases, climate change, food systems, conservation, or human reproductive technologies.
 Each section of this course introduces key biological principles including the process of evolution through natural selection; the central role of DNA, RNA, and proteins in living organisms; and the inheritance of genetic information.
 Through course readings, discussions and assignments, students will develop skills of scientific thinking and literacy.
-Typical readings: Campbell Biology: Concepts & Connections or equivalent biology texts, scientific articles and media content. (offered occasionally)
+Typical readings: Campbell Biology: Concepts & Connections or equivalent biology texts, scientific articles and media content.
+Prerequisites: none.
+Enrollment not allowed for students who have completed BIOL167 with a C- or better. (offered occasionally)

 BIOL 160 Nutrition This is an introductory course on nutrition.
 We will explore key nutritional molecules (carbohydrates, lipids, proteins, vitamins, trace minerals), how nutrients are metabolized to provide energy, the relationship between nutrition and disease, and how nutritional studies are conducted and assessed.
-In addition, we will cover concepts such as diets, nutritional myths versus facts, government guidelines, and food deserts.
 May not receive credit for both CHEM 148 and BIOL 160.
+Prerequisites: none.
 (Mowery, offered annually)

 BIOL 167 Introductory Topics These courses, while focused on a range of topics, are designed to help students (1) distinguish between scientific inquiry and other modes of inquiry; (2) articulate in general terms the central concepts of biology, including the process of evolution through natural selection; the central role of DNA, RNA, and proteins in living organisms; and the inheritance of genetic information; (3) ask relevant biological questions, develop scientific hypotheses, and design experiments to test hypotheses; and (4) explain the relevance of biological knowledge to society.
 Lab is required, but which lab section you register for is independent of the lecture section.
 Prerequisites: none. (offered every semester)